RTVIProcessor

 Bot Ready State

-When the bot is marked ready, it sends a bot-ready message to the client containing:
+When marked ready, the bot sends a response containing:

-- The RTVI protocol version
+- RTVI protocol version

 - Current service configuration